ujjwalguptaofficial/jsstore.docs/docs/tutorial/table.md

     }
 };
 ```
-**Note :-** We strongly recommend to create a primary key for every table.
+**Note :-** It is mandatory to have a column with a primary key for every table.
+A primary key is used to uniquely identify a record or data row.

 For more information about column - please check [column](/tutorial/column) doc.